-Being a male model may seem like an easy job, but it actually takes hard work.
-In addition to being born with good genetics, it's also super important to keep in shape.
+Being a male model may seem like an easy job, but it takes hard work.
+In addition to being born with good genetics, it’s also super important to keep in shape.
 Having an on-point workout plan is a must when it comes to having an Adonis-like physique.
-Most male models sport six-pack abs, and although one's diet is important, going to the gym can make all the difference.
-Chris Gregory from UP, a leading online personal trainer believes that the “top models need to consistently nail their nutrition to succeed–fuel your body properly for the best muscular growth, and eat to get or to stay lean in order to show that six pack off in the first place.”
+Most male models sport six-pack abs, and although one’s diet is essential, going to the gym and hitting that smith machine hard can make all the difference.
+Chris Gregory from UP, a leading online personal trainer believes that the “top models need to consistently nail their nutrition to succeed–fuel your body properly for the best muscular growth, and eat to get or to stay lean in order to show that six-pack off in the first place.”

 Want to know how to get a body like a top male model?
 Take a look below to read tips from the industry’s leading faces themselves.

 David Gandy has ruled the world of modeling for nearly two decades.
 With multiple campaigns for Dolce & Gabbana’s ‘Light Blue’ fragrance, the British male model has shown his famous physique in a white speedo for many years.
 According to Gandy, there are no shortcuts to getting in shape.
 It’s all about hard work in the gym.
 “With my schedule, it changes every day.
 I’m a late night trainer, so sometimes I’ll be in the gym from 9 pm onwards for 60-90 minutes.
 It’s quite a strange routine but sometimes that’s the only time I can fit it in,” he tells Huffington Post.

 As for specific workouts, David is a fan of the following exercises.